 Bart: Dad, what's the point of this story?

 Homer: I like stories.

-- On SpongeBob SquarePants, it is often suggested that Patrick's stupidity is the result of frequent head injuries.
-In "Squidward the Unfriendly Ghost", Patrick mentions that he knows a lot about head injuries, then spaces out mid sentence.
-In "Big Pink Loser", SpongeBob tries to discourage Patrick from mimicing him by hitting himself with a hammer, to which Patrick responds, "I've been doing this way before I started copying you."
+- It's often suggested that Patrick's stupidity is the result of frequent head injuries.
+In "Squidward the Unfriendly Ghost", Patrick mentions that he knows a lot about head injuries, then spaces out mid-sentence.
+In "Big Pink Loser", SpongeBob tries to discourage Patrick from mimicking him by hitting himself with a hammer, to which Patrick responds, "I've been doing this way before I started copying you."

-- Squidward once asked Spongebob if he was dropped on his head as a baby.
-Spongebob confirms it and is amazed at how Squidward found out.
+- In "Cephalopod Lodge", Squidward asks SpongeBob if he was dropped on his head as a baby.
+SpongeBob confirms it and is amazed at how Squidward found out ("Psychic powers").